How UW men’s basketball stopped relying solely on Quade Green to score and won its first Pac-12 game

 “Sometimes we need him to score, but he was more poised.
 He was more of a leader. … He’s persevered.
 He’s listened to the coaching staff.”

-Green, who averages 15.1 points per game, can take a backseat offensively on nights when Stevenson and Tsohonis score 27 points like they did against California and Colorado respectively.
+Green, who averages 15.1 points per game, can take a backseat offensively on nights when Stevenson and Tsohonis score 27 points like they did against California and Colorado, respectively.

-“I’ve been a scorer my whole life, but obviously it hasn’t shown or it didn’t show the first third of the season,” said Stevenson who averaged 4.3 points in the first eight games.
+“I’ve been a scorer my whole life, but obviously it hasn’t shown or it didn’t show the first third of the season,” said Stevenson, who averaged 4.3 points in the first eight games.
 “But I’m always looking to score.
 I’m always looking to help the team offensively and defensively as well.

 “From a scoring standpoint, my role on every team that I’ve been on is to put the ball in the basket and help that team in that aspect.”